gleechi/gleechi.github.io/pages/0.9.6/unity/unity_component_vggraspstudio.md

 The preferred way to use GraspStudio is to use the option of automatically creating a separate editor scene (Menu VirtualGrasp → Create VG_Editor Scene).

-This will place a new .unity scene next to your existing one in the file system, that you can then open and use.
+This will place a new .unity scene next to your existing one in the file system, that will then be opened automatically.

 The new editor scene will be automatically configured by combining information from your current scene (VirtualGrasp, hands and camera components), [debug files](debug_files.0.9.6.html#grasp-editor) (objects) and adding and configuring the GraspStudio component itself (from Prefabs).